-First off, what is a hair pick?
+So, what is a hair pick?
 A hair pick (sometimes spelled “hair pik”) is a type of comb that is flat and square-shaped, like a painter’s brush but with harder teeth.
-It is used for combing and grooming very curly, thick or kinky hair.
-As the hair pick has longer, wide-set teeth, it has become the number-one grooming tool choice for Afro hair.
-It not only detangles with minimal tension and damage on the hair strand; it also helps also lift from the root, creating big, voluminous hair.
+It is used for combing and grooming very curly, thick, or textured hair.
+As the hair pick has longer, wider-set teeth, it is the number-one grooming tool choice for afro hair or curly hair types.
+It not only detangles with minimal tension and damage to the hair strand; it also helps lift from the root, creating big, voluminous hair.

-Read on to learn how you can use an afro pick to style your curly hair:
+Read on to learn how you can use a hair pick or afro pick to style your curly hair:

 Regardless of where you are in your hair care regimen, it’s important to start with moisturized strands to prevent breakage and roughness when using a hair pick.
-Start with damp hair after a shower (or after a spritz of water or leave-in conditioner, such as Suave Professionals Nourish & Strengthen Leave-In Conditioner for Natural Hair).
+Apply a leave-in conditioner, such as SheaMoisture 100% Virgin Coconut Oil Daily Hydration Leave-In Treatment to prep your strands.